+Figure X. Diagram of a drifter

+-

-Audio data were downloaded and decompressed after recovery.
-Data were restricted to periods when all seven buoys were between 35.3 and 35.6° Latitude to ensure reasonable spatial by multiple instruments.
-Audio data were also evaluated for the presence of persistent self-noise (e.g. cable strumming) that would bias the analysis.
+Following recovery of the drifters, compressed SUD files were downloaded from the SoundTrap 640 recorders.
+Using the SoundTrap host software, audio data were decompressed, pre-processed, and several quality checks were run to look for recording gaps or inconsistent file sizes.
+Full bandwidth long-term spectral averages were created to visually scan data for the presence of persistent self-noise (e.g. cable strumming) that would bias the analysis.
 No obvious signs of this were found on these drifters.
 End-to-end calibration value was estimated as the sum of the soundtrap calibration value and the HTI hydrophone calibration values, both provided by the manufacturer(???).
+Data were restricted to periods when all seven buoys were between 35.3 and 35.6° Latitude to ensure reasonable spatial by multiple instruments.

 Soundscape metrics were calculated using Triton Software (cite xxx), audio data were first decimated to 48 kHz and then long-term spectral averages (LTSAs) were calculated with 1 sec and 1 Hz resolution.
 From these LTSAs, several metrics including broadband and third octave band calculations were made.
 For the purpose of this analysis, median third octave levels per two-minute bin were used.
 Only levels from the lowest and highest third octave bands (cetner frequencies, XXX and YYY) were included to show contrast between the two frequency bands.